 Provar provides continuous learning opportunities, making testing Salesforce easy for nearly a decade.
-A key part of Provar’s future is our focus on continuing to scale innovation in our solutions and leaders.
-In our latest community conversation, Tara Walton, Technical Community Specialist, interviews Robin Gupta, new Associate Vice President of Innovation at Provar.
+A crucial part of Provar’s future is our focus on continuing to scale innovation in our solutions and leaders.
+In our latest community conversation, Tara Walton, Technical Community Specialist, interviews Robin Gupta, the new Associate Vice President of Innovation at Provar.

 Tara Walton: